 What is the historical performance of FMETF?

 The table shows the compounded annual growth rate for 1 year, 3 years, and 5 years.
 For comparison, there’s a row for FMETF and the Philippine Stock Exchange index.
 The last column shows how much your money would’ve grown from five years ago.
+Data is updated until July 2019.
+For more updated information, you may visit Philippine Stock Exchange, Bloomberg or Wall Street Journal.

 Again, it’s worth remembering that past performance does not guarantee future returns.